How much compensation will i get for a Dislocation Injury Claim?

 - Make a formal report to the guilty party.
-If the accident happened at work, you can report to your employer or to the manager or owner of a business if it happened within commercial premises.
+If the accident happened at work, you could report to your employer or to the manager or owner of a business if it occurred within commercial premises.

 - Talk to a legal expert for advice on any other steps to take and how to begin making claims against the negligent party.

-The legal time limit for making dislocation injury claims in the UK is three years hence it is important that you begin your claims immediately so that you don’t exceed the time limit.
+The legal time limit for making claims in the UK is three years; hence you must begin your claims immediately to exceed the time limit.

 Two main compensation areas are considered when calculating the damages, you should be awarded for your dislocation injuries.

-- Special Damages: If you had to incur any expenses to treat yourself or cope with the aftereffect of the injuries, you can claim for them under this category.
-Special damages typically include but are not limited to damage to property, travel expenses, medical treatments, hospital care costs, home adaptation and assistance, prescription costs, gadgets to help you cope such as wheelchairs and crutches, rehabilitation expenses including mental and physical therapy, and prescription costs.
+- Special Damages: If you had to incur any expenses to treat yourself or cope with the after effect of the injuries, you can claim for them under this category.
+Special damages typically include but are not limited to property damage, travel expenses, medical treatments, hospital care costs, home adaptation and assistance, prescription costs, gadgets to help you cope such as wheelchairs and crutches, rehabilitation expenses including mental and physical therapy, and prescription costs.